PalesaRamafothole/Automatidata-/README.md

 	Conduct a hypothesis test using the New York City TLC dataset 	Create an executive summary for the Automatidata data team before sharing the results with the client

+note that this is a ficticious scenario, it is just meant to practice statistical concepts